Fragtality/Fenix2GSX/README.md

 ### 2.1 - Fenix EFB

 Make sure your **Default State** is set to either Cold & Dark or Turn-Around with GPU or APU - GSX won't provide any Services when the Engines are running.<br/>
-All other relevant EFB Options will automatically be disabled by Fenix2GSX.
+All other relevant EFB Options will automatically be disabled by Fenix2GSX (including Audio Mappings).
 Note that they are not re-enabled!<br/>

 <br/><br/>